 The City employs Bylaw officers to respond to traffic and parking concerns, as well as enforce the Traffic Safety Act.
 Below you will find some information on topics commonly discussed.

-Grande Prairie Enforcement Services (GPES) is committed to road safety through the development of a viable Traffic Plan.
+Grande Prairie Enforcement Services (GPES) is committed to road safety through the development of a viable Traffic Safety Plan.
 This plan will focus on education, commercial vehicle inspections, vehicle defects, and general traffic enforcement, both moving and non-moving.
-This traffic plan is meant to be a living document, which will give the plan room to adjust to emerging trends and needs as they arise.
+The Traffic Safety Plan is meant to be a living document, which will give the plan room to adjust to emerging trends and needs as they arise.

 FAQ about Photo Enforcement Tickets